COVID-19 unleashes the worst of times on LI's small businesses

 The theater had been closed since March under a statewide executive order from the governor, when the last movies at the four-screen theater were "Onward," "The Way Back," "Call of the Wild" and "Sonic the Hedgehog."

-Before the pandemic, Levinson said he had planned to extend his lease another 10 years.
-Earlier concern about a state-of-the-art movie theater just a mile or two up the road taking away a lot of his business did not pan out as bad as expected.
+Before the pandemic, Levinson said, he had planned to extend his lease another 10 years.
+Earlier concern about a state-of-the-art movie theater just a mile or two up the road taking away a lot of his business did not pan out as badly as expected.

 "It hurt, but that’s not the reason we’re closing," Levinson said.
 "We were OK, even with them there."